travisbutcher/local-government-online-apps/README.md

 (<a href="http://help.arcgis.com/en/webapi/javascript/arcgis/jshelp/#supported_browsers">supported versions</a>)
 on browser screens from phone through tablet to desktop.
 * Permits multiple levels of customization:
-    1. fine-tuning of titles and icons by configuring the web application using the standard ArcGIS online configuration program
+    1. basic configuration: titles and icons by configuring the web application using the standard ArcGIS online configuration program
-    2. adjustment of application styles and content by configuring the web application's template
+    2. advanced configuration: adjustment of application styles and content
     3. unlimited modifications to the open source

 Currently, one application configuration is provided: